 If you owe a debt, the court may decide that some of your belongings may be taken and sold to help pay it.

-When this happens, the sheriff officer might be given 'exceptional attachment', which means they have permission to enter your home or workplace and take some of your possessions.
+When this happens, the sheriff officer might be given 'exceptional attachment', This means they have permission to enter your home or workplace and take some of your possessions.

 A sheriff officer has to tell you in advance if they're coming to take possessions with exceptional attachment.

-Although they can force entry into your home or workplace, they can't take anything if nobody is in the property.
+Although they can force entry into your home or workplace, they cannot take anything if nobody is in the property.

-They also can't take anything if there's someone in the property but they:
+They also cannot take anything if there's someone in the property but they:

 - are under 16 years old

-- don't understand the situation because of physical or mental disability
+- do not understand the situation because of physical or mental disability